latolukasz/beeorm-doc/docs/guide/background_consumer.md

 ```

 :::tip
 It's important to properly terminate your application as shown above.
-The `beeorm.BackgroundConsumer` needs time to finish any active tasks before the application is closed.
+The `BackgroundConsumer` needs time to finish any active tasks before the application is closed.
 :::

 ## Running more than one BackgroundConsumer